HafsaBintAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Script that move a file from one directory to another
 8. Script that deletes a file from a directory in a directory
 9. Deleting a directory in another directory
+10. Script that changes the working directory to the previous one